amarkum/spark-scala-sbt/README.md

 # Spark in Scala using SBT (Scala Build Tool)
-## - A Beginnner's Guid to Spark & Scala
+## A Beginnner's Guid to Spark in Scala

 Spark on Scala with Examples
 - Dataframe